 San Francisco Car Accident Lawyers

 The majority of personal injury cases in California result from auto accidents.
 Here are some of the things anyone injured in an auto accident should know.
-While most (over 90%) of these cases settle before trial, or even settle without the filing of a lawsuit, much of the work in preparing and pursuing these cases is based upon how well the parties believe the case would do in court.
-Our decades of successful personal injury practice in San Francisco and surrounding areas gives us the ability to evaluate cases, so you will know whether a settlement offer is fair.
-We’re proud to have won significant settlements for many clients who have been victims of auto accidents, including:
+While most (over 90%) of these cases settle before trial, or even settle without the filing of a lawsuit, much of the work in preparing and pursuing these cases is based upon how well the parties believe the case would do in court, and on whether the party at fault believes that the injured party will really try the case if a fair settlement is not offered.
+Our decades of successful experience as San Francisco car accident attorneys gives us the ability to quickly evaluate cases, so you will know whether a settlement offer is fair.
+We’re proud to have won significant jury verdicts and settlements for many clients who have been in car accidents, including:

 - A settlement of more than a half-million dollars for a client who sustained a badly broken wrist in a car accident in Vancouver.
 We hired local attorneys in Canada to help this San Francisco-based client.